-That’s why we have built this “WordPress for beginners” guide.
+That’s why we have built this “WordPress for Beginners” guide.
 Below, we will cover how to start creating your website.

-How To Create A WordPress Website
+How to Build a WordPress Website

 WordPress is one of the most popular CMS options available today according to TechRadar.
 Its ease of use and versatility enable the majority of users and business owners to create a website that works for their needs with the software.
 Here’s how you can do the same.

-1. Pick a WordPress plan
+1. Select a WordPress plan

-To begin creating your website, pick a WordPress plan.
+To begin creating your website, select a WordPress plan.
 As stated earlier, with WordPress.org, you only have one (free) plan option — but it requires you to buy your domain, hosting provider, plugins, themes, and everything else related to your WordPress site.

 2. Set up your domain name and hosting provider